maxharlow/entabulate/README.md

 Usage
 -----

 Entabulate figures out what to do based on file extensions by default.
+You can override this behaviour by specifying an input or output format with `-i` and `-o`.
 If output isn't specified it will default to CSV and `stdout`.

+### From Json Lines

-Convert a Json Lines file to CSV:
+Convert to CSV:

     $ entabulate in.jsonl out.csv

+### From Json

+If the input has a top-level array, it will be split so the output has multiple rows.
+If not, the output will just have one row.

-Convert a Json file containing a top-level array to CSV:
+Convert to CSV:

     $ entabulate in.json out.csv

-Convert a Json file containing a top-level array to Json Lines:
+Convert to Json Lines:

     $ entabulate in.json out.jsonl

+### From CSV

-Convert a CSV file to Json Lines:
+Convert to Json Lines:

     $ entabulate in.csv out.jsonl

-Convert a folder of Json files to a single Json Lines file:
+### From a folder of Json files

+Folders with sub-folders are supported.

+Convert to CSV:

+    $ entabulate in-folder out.csv

+Convert to Json Lines:

     $ entabulate in-folder out.jsonl

-Convert a folder of Json files to a CSV file:

-    $ entabulate in-folder out.csv

-You can override this behaviour by specifying an input or output format with `-i` and `-o`.